bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 Yes, you can reimplement Market-TA2.
 Implementing a custom Market-TA2 script is the best optimization in round 3+.
 Check this [section](./optimal-selling-price-market-ta2.md) to see how to do it.

-> How do I discard material/product?
+> How do I discard materials/products?

-Set selling price to 0.
+Set the selling price to 0 (or anything small enough).

 > What is a dummy division?